 Entrepreneurs: Lori Lite

 Lori Lite, an American author, is the founder of Stress Free Kids.
 Her work in the field of children’s stress management inspired her to publish a line of books written to help children find inner calm.

-Lori is a certified children’s meditation facilitator and guest instructor.
-She has been nationally recognized on Shark Tank, CBS News, and as a Sears parenting expert.
+Lori is a guest instructor and a certified children’s meditation facilitator.
+She has been nationally recognized as a Sears parenting expert and on Shark Tank, CBS News.

-Lori understood that her mission was to help other parents and children struggling with stress and self-esteem issues.
-Lori created Stress Free Kids and a line of books, CDs, and lesson plans designed to help children, teens, and adults decrease stress, anxiety, and anger.
+Lori wanted to help other children and parents struggling with stress and self-esteem issues.
+This leads to the idea of creating the Stress-Free Kids line of CDs, books, and lesson plans designed to help adults, children, and teens to decrease stress, anger and anxiety.

 |$500,000 for 5%||NO DEAL||NO SHARK|